sai-sy/paymentWebApp/production_notes/production-notes.md

 # TODO
 ### Main Pages
 - [ ] User choices update
-- [x] Git ignore contents of upload folder, not file structure
 - [ ] Try Catch in auth.signup
     - This try-except is made to work for unique alias'
         - Desc: If something else throws that error, it'll get stuck in an infinite loop.
 There needs to be a better solution for this